BitcoinUnlimited/cashnodes-api/README.md

 - SNAPSHOTS_BASE_DIR: the base dir where snapshots will be found

-- REDIS_URL: specify the Redis connection settings
+- Redis configuration: use either one of the two possible env vars

+  + REDIS_URL

+  + REDIS_SOCKET and REDIS_PASSWORD